crodriguez-saltos/misound/README.md

 ```

 ## Getting started
-The package comes a useful vignettes for getting started.
-Check the vignettes by using the following code:
+The package comes with a useful vignette for getting started.
+Check the vignette by using the following code:

 ```{r}
 browseVignettes(package= "misound")